 How much inflation is costing you – and what you should do about it

-Inflation is known as a silent killer because its impact on your wealth is severe, but not immediately obvious.
+Inflation has fallen for the third month in a row, but still exceeds rates offered by almost all savings accounts, in a blow to savers whose hard-earned cash continues to lose value.

-Yet, as our calculator below will show you, inflation quickly erodes the value of your savings – meaning finding the best-paying account is critical.
+As our calculator below will show you, finding the best-paying savings account is essential to limiting the hit to your savings from inflation.

-The Consumer Prices Index rose by 10.4 per cent year-on-year in February, an unexpected jump after three consecutive months of decline, according to the Office for National Statistics.
+The Consumer Prices Index rose by 6.8pc in the year to July, down from 7.9pc in June.

+So-called “core inflation” is the biggest worry right now, which stuck at 6.9pc in July – the same as the month before.
+This strips out volatile measures like food and energy prices, and has previously forced the Bank of England to hike the Bank Rate in a bid to get it under control.

 Calculate your losses

-The toll on your savings is only being made worse by banks’ failure to pass on interest rate rises.
+The toll on your savings is only being made worse by some banks’ failure to pass on interest rate rises, following increases in the Bank Rate from 0.1pc to 5.25pc since December 2021.

-The average easy access savings rate pays 1.85pc, while the best cash Isa rate on the market right now is 3.2pc, according to Moneyfacts, an analyst.
-This is despite increases in the Bank Rate from 0.1pc to 4pc since December 2021.

 While no bank is offering interest that can match inflation, you can mitigate the scale of the damage by switching to a better savings rate.

-Note: This article is kept updated with the latest rates.